How to develop buyer personas for manufacturing

 Inbound marketing aims to attract new prospects, generate new leads, convert them to customers and turn customers into evangelists for your business.

-To do this well, you need buyer personas to help shape and form both the content and the context required at each touch point throughout the buyer’s journey.
+To do this well, you need buyer personas to help shape and form the content and the context required at each touch point throughout the buyer’s journey.

-Good buyer personas help answer questions like:
+A good buyer persona helps answer questions like:

 • What messages should I focus my content around?